Low rates push Travelers to raise premiums further

 Net investment income fell about 9 percent to $657 million, mainly due to low interest rates.

-Additional reporting by Tanya Aggarwal; Editing by Saumyadeb Chakrabarty and Sriraj Kalluvila
+Reporting by Aman Shah in Bangalore; Editing by Saumyadeb Chakrabarty and Sriraj Kalluvila